spacemeshos/docs/docs/experimental/node-split.md

 ### Benefits
 1. **Lower system requirements**: Users can run the smeshing service on low-resource devices while connecting to a more powerful node for the rest of the services.
-2. **Better failover and redundancy**: Currently, when you need to restart a node, you also need to restart the smeshing service.
-With the node split, you can restart the node without affecting the smeshing process.
-Starting smeshing will also be much quicker because it will *not* need to wait for the node to sync as the node will be running elsewhere.
+2. **Better failover and redundancy**: Currently, whenever you need to restart your node, it takes a long time because it needs to re-sync, warm up large in-memory caches, etc. With node-split, you can restart the node without affecting the smeshing process.
+Starting smeshing will also be much quicker because it will *not* need to wait for the node to sync, as the node will be running elsewhere.
 Multiple smeshing services can be connected to the same node, and nodes can be hot-swapped without affecting the smeshing process.
 3. **Lower OpEx**: The smeshing service can be shut down when not needed to save costs and resources.
 Additionally, only a single node is required for multiple smeshing services and it can run where it's most cost-effective, which is not necessarily where the smeshing service runs.
 4. **Better node maintainability**: The node can be updated without affecting the smeshing process and the smeshing service can be updated without re-syncing.
 This makes updates simpler and less risky.